Frequently Asked Questions

 Talk to us – firstly contact your child’s class teacher.
-If you require more information contact our SENCO or Head Teacher.
-We pride ourselves on building positive relationships with parents.
-We are open and honest with parents and hope that they are able to do the same with us.
+If you require more information contact our SENCO or Headteacher.
+We pride ourselves on building positive relationships with parents/carers.
+We are open and honest with parents/carers and hope that they are able to do the same with us.

 How does the school know a child may have additional needs?

-Children may be identified as having SEN through a variety of ways including the following:-
+Children may be identified as having SEND through a variety of ways including the following:-

 - Child is performing below age expected levels